 According to Gartner TalentNeuron™ data, demand for the determination competency among new hires increased 34 percent in 2020 versus 2019, and sensitivity increased 92 percent in 2020 versus 2019.
 Both competencies are in the top 10 of increasing demand in recruitment processes, which will extend to existing employees too.

 The findings of the research resonated with executive recruiters.

-According to Bridget Gray, VP APAC, IT Services, Korn Ferry, “Much of our discussions with key stakeholders in regard to the 2021 and beyond suitability of their IT Leader have been by far the specific assessment of the leader’s personal characteristics.”
+Bridget Gray, VP APAC, IT Services, Korn Ferry, said “Much of our discussions with key stakeholders in regard to the 2021 and beyond suitability of their IT Leader have been by far the specific assessment of the leader’s personal characteristics.”

 Being a CIO is by no means an easy task, says Gray, “They are required to harness and support their existing workforce, rethink, plan and shape their future capability and operating model, all whilst personally adapting and developing their own thinking and approach to leadership.
 Micro-learning through research, peer collaboration, podcasts, blogs and other resources has been desirable for a long time but it is now in many cases could be the difference between relevance, deliberate self-transition or replacement.”